jenniferlu123/shopping-cart/README.md

 ## Overview of the "steps" of the shopping-cart program:

 1. Enter each of the product's identifiers
+(If you are entering a product that is priced by pound, the system will ask you to enter the number of pounds rounded to the nearest integer)

 2. After you have entered all the identifers, enter DONE

 3. The program will ask for the customer's email address where they would like to receive a copy of the receipt.
 If they prefer to opt out of this option, enter NO

-4. The receipt will be automatically generated on the screen with the grocery store's information, checkout time, purchased items, tax, and total purchase price
+4. The receipt will be automatically generated on the screen with the grocery store's information, checkout time, list of purchased items, tax, and total purchase price

-5. A txt file will be automatically generated inside the "receipts" folder.
+5. A txt file will also be automatically generated inside the "receipts" folder.
 The txt file will include full receipt details.
-It can be used to print out a paper receipt, if needed
+If needed, it can be used to print out a paper receipt for the customer

 6. If the customer entered their email address, then they will receive a copy of the receipt in their email as well